AttractionsDay TripsGardensKeukenhof

-Keukenhof Gardens – Tulip and Flower Park in Holland (2024 Guide)
+Keukenhof Gardens – Tulip and Flower Park (2025 Guide)

-Keukenhof is the world famous tulip and flower garden park – one of the most popular tourist attractions in The Netherlands, normally attracting 1.5 million visitors during springtime.
-Book Keukenhof 2024 entry tickets here or book a Keukenhof entry+tulip farm tour here
+Keukenhof is the world famous tulip and flower garden park – one of the most popular tourist attractions in The Netherlands, normally attracting around 1.4 million visitors during springtime.
+Book Keukenhof entrance tickets + bus transport from Amsterdam

-Keukenhof is the one of the largest flower gardens in the world, set in 32 hectares.
+Keukenhof is the one of the largest flower gardens in the world, set in 32 hectares (79 acres).
 The Netherlands is well-known as a leading tulip and flower producer and the gardens help showcase this reputation.

 The site originates back to the 15th century, home of the Slot Teylingen (Teylingen Castle) where fruit, herbs and vegetables were grown at the Keukenduin (kitchen dunes) by Countess Jacoba van Beieren (1401-1436).
 The name Keukenhof literally means kitchen gardens.